danmxli/man-page/README.md

 ## Experience

 ### Voltra Energy — Software Developer
-- **Accomplishments**: delivered systems powering EV-charging and IoT services with an emphasis on concurrent, fault-tolerant services, high-throughput pipelines, and backend security.
+- Delivered systems powering EV-charging and IoT services with an emphasis on concurrent, fault-tolerant services, high-throughput pipelines, and backend security.
+    - **IoT Action pipeline**
+        - A messaging fabric for Open Charge Point Protocol remote commands, built using Elixir.
+        - Implements the actor model for concurrent computation.
+        - Zero message loss in chaos tests and process restarts due to automatic state reconstruction of process handlers.
+    - **Traffic Management Layer**
+        - A multi-cloud policy enforcement gateway, built using Apache APISIX.
+        - Features load-balancing, per-tenant rate-limiting, and header-based API-key auth for protected routes.
+        - Features an observability pipeline to stream gateway events into Clickhouse for real-time billing & analytics.

 ### Onlia Insurance - Automation QA
-- **Accomplishments**: led the development of a web automation tool for regression testing workflows.
+- Led the development of a web automation tool for regression testing workflows.
+    - **Selenium POM framework**
+        - Implements Java-based Page Object Model design to encapsulate web elements, allowing for a wide scope of testing.

 ---